 Sliding-scale Pricing: We offer sliding-scale pricing options for youth camps in an effort to provide greater access to glass education for our growing community of young artists.
 Please self-select the pricing tier most appropriate for your financial situation.
 Families who are able to should select the higher tuition so that we can continue to offer our programs with ample staffing of expert teaching artists, and top quality glassmaking tools and materials in our state of the art studios.

 Please note: Advance registration is required, as enrollment minimums must be met two weeks before the first day of camp.
 Once you register, you’ll receive enrollment confirmation, additional information about the camp, including health and safety guidelines, and reminders via email.
-Masks are recommended, but not required.
-For questions, please email email@example.com.
+For questions, please email firstname.lastname@example.org.

 Monday, 10:00 am - 3:00 pm